nykken/Tannenbaum/README.md

     a: "Acid" snow — watch the picture slowly get destroyed by snowflakes (this was definitely not a bug that I thought looked cool).
     n: No snow effect.

+## Note

+The animated snow effects run indefinitely.
+To stop the animation, press Ctrl+C.